Maximas5/cvis-final/README.md

 - Further investigation of data (No meaningful progress, but promising directions)

-- I Better Understand the missing areas of the paper I need to extrapolate/research, specifically the bag-of-words and corner location algorithms
+- I Better Understand the missing areas of the paper I need to extrapolate/research, specifically the bag-of-words and corner location algorithms (SIFT)

 ### 12/11 Phase III (Final Due Date) Update: